Updated: Jul 31

 Step 3.
 Outline the plan

 Now that the stakeholders are assigned to a quadrant, it’s time to determine what communication techniques, channels, content, and frequency are appropriate for each.
 That is, what does it mean to "manage closely?”
 This is the heart of your communications plan and should also be developed as a project team exercise.
 Each project is different and will likely require a different mix of communications.
 These are some examples:

 Step 4.
 Draft the plan

-Once you have defined the appropriate communications for each quadrant, it’s time to draft your communications plan, and there are links at the end of this article that will help you translate the work you’ve completed in the steps above into the final document.
+Once you have defined the appropriate communications for each quadrant, it’s time to draft your communications plan.
 But there are a couple more considerations to highlight before continuing.